Call Duck – White Call Duck

 Cost per Egg: £4

-Cost per week old ducklings: £10
+Cost per week old ducklings: from £10

 Cost per pair of Call ducks from £50